Derek-Wds/MAD-VAE/README.md

 }
 ```
 ## Credit
-This work would not be done without the insights and code from the work [Adversarial Defense by Restricting the Hidden Space of Deep Neural Networks](https://github.com/aamir-mustafa/pcl-adversarial-defense).
+This work would not be done without the insights and code from the work [Adversarial Defense by Restricting the Hidden Space of Deep Neural Networks](https://github.com/aamir-mustafa/pcl-adversarial-defense) and [Unsupervised Deep Embedding for Clustering Analysis](https://arxiv.org/abs/1511.06335).